szhxnb/Interest-Rate-Models/docs/basics.md

 - Fundamental Theorem of Asset Pricing
 - Ito's Formulas

-Each aspect will be crucial for us to set up a universe with stable assumptions to solve the differential equations and solve for analytical formulas.
+Each aspect will be crucial for us to set up a universe with stable assumptions to solve differential equations and derive any analytical formulas.

-For example, rates conversion is needed when you want to pricing formula with a short rate function.
+For example, rates conversion is needed when you want a pricing formula with a rate function.
 Fundamental Theorem is definitely used to ensure arbitrage free so we can solve the functions by change of risk-neutral measure.
 Ito's formulas are the foundations for us to solve any differentials mentioned.

 ### Rates Conversion